MicrosoftDocs/architecture-center/docs/example-scenario/iot/efficient-docker-image-deployment-content.md

 #### Docker image build pipeline

 Each module has an Azure Pipelines build pipeline.
 The pipeline uses a generic Docker build to create and register modules.
-The pipelines are responsible for:
+The pipeline is responsible for:

 - Security scanning of the source code.
 - Security scanning of the base image for building the Docker image.